Morris Middle School (2022)

 Morris Middle School has four major focus areas to address intervention and enrichment.

 As our campus has grown using the PLC process, we identified elements in our master schedule that could change to increase time for intervention.
 Our students are scheduled into classes using multiple data points, such as historical assessment performance, reading comprehension level, MAP Math and Reading RIT scores, and Tier III student data (the campus criteria for Tier III is that a student is operating at least years below grade level in Reading and Math).
-On campus, there are three options in the master schedule if a student has been identified as Tier II and Tier III: Every Other Day (EOD) enrichment classes, Reading-based Social Studies classes, and three campus intervention teachers who pull during assigned times in the school day.
-Tier III readers are placed in social studies with reading teachers and the course strictly follows a literacy-based curriculum to build students reading levels.
-Likewise, students who are identified as Tier III in math are placed in enrichment classes with math teachers who pull them for small group instruction while on level students use Dream Box.
+On campus, there are three options in the master schedule if a student has been identified as Tier II and Tier III: Every Other Day (EOD) enrichment classes, Reading-based Social Studies classes, and four campus intervention teachers.
+Two will pull during a student’s self-directed learning period to provide intervention on EO's.
+These groups are fluid and change after each common assessment.
+Tier III readers are placed in an SDL class with a reading intervention teacher who strictly follows a literacy-based curriculum to build students reading levels.
+Likewise, students who are identified as Tier III in math are placed in an SDL math class where the teacher focuses on math fluency and teaching perquisite skills to essential standards.
 Intervention teachers use data from the common assessments to pull students out of enrichment classes for Tier II intervention.
 This is the 3rd school year in which Reading, Math and Science content classes consist of 80 minutes of instructional time.
 The intention is that every content teacher on campus also schedules Tier II, skill-based tutoring and Tier III, remediation for struggling students during their normal class day.

-Every content teacher on campus has an EOD enrichment class.
-Students having been identified to have significant deficiencies in mathematics are purposefully scheduled with a math content teacher for additional time and support.
+Every content teacher on campus has an EOD enrichment class that is used for mentoring and social emotional learning.
+During this time, we focus on behavior intervention, mentoring, and social emotional learning.
+Students’ complete counselor lessons, meet with their teacher to set goals and discuss progress, and have time to work independently on assignments.
+Students also have a self-directed learning period.
+Student having been identified to have significant deficiencies in mathematics are purposefully scheduled with a math content teacher for additional time and support.
 During the math content team meetings, specific activities and instructional strategies are chosen for their enrichment classes.
 For students who struggle with specific concepts or standards, the Math Intervention teacher schedules students for small group instruction strategically during this time.
 Students who show consistent mastery of reading and math content are purposefully scheduled with a science teacher who is charged with providing engaging STEM activities for skill enrichment.

-Science, Math and Reading each have an Intervention Teacher who monitors and tracks how often a student has received intervention tutorials, what content was covered during the intervention and makes sure they are reassessed after an adequate amount of tutorial time.
+Math and reading each have an Intervention Teacher who monitors and tracks how often a student has received intervention tutorials, what content was covered during the intervention and makes sure they are reassessed after an adequate amount of tutorial time.
 These teachers also track the usage and success of accommodations and supplemental aides so they can refer these tools for use in the classroom by the general education teacher.
+This year we have added Tier III reading a math class to in an attempt to close the gaps created by loss of instruction with COVID last school year.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.